Charleskenya1/My-office-web/README.md

 Here’s a detailed GitHub README for your website repository:

 🌍 Website Repository
 Welcome to my Website Repository!
-This project is developed and maintained by FrediTech from Tanzania.
+This project is developed and maintained by CharleskeTech from Kenya🇰🇪.
 It represents my work in programming, website development, and WhatsApp bot creation.

 📌 About Me
 I am ®Charlesketech, a passionate programmer from Kenya 🇰🇪 with a deep interest in developing innovative solutions.
 My expertise includes web development, WhatsApp bot automation, and backend programming.
 This repository serves as a portfolio and a learning space to improve and share my coding projects with the world.